astro-group-bristol/developer-group/README.md

 | ------------- | --------------------------------------------------------------------------------------------------- | ----------------- |
 | Fri 13 Dec 24 | [An introduction to unit testing](https://github.com/astro-group-bristol/developer-group/issues/34) | @hstewart93       |

+After the 13th of December 2024 we are **on Christmas break** 🎅!
+We will resume likely on the 11th of January!

 ## Agenda

 Each week the agenda is as follows: